+III.
 BILATERAL SURVEILLANCE

-Article IV consultations and Financial Sector Assessment Programs (FSAPs) are the main vehicles for IMF bilateral financial surveillance.
+18. Article IV consultations and FSAPs are the main vehicles for IMF bilateral financial surveillance.
 The role each should play and how they should be integrated have been the subject of recurrent debate at the IMF and among the membership.
 In 2010, FSAPs aimed at identifying and advising on financial stability vulnerabilities and risks for the S29 formally became a surveillance activity.
 Since the 1990s, Article IVs have been charged with integrating financial sector concerns into their analysis and recommendations and, since 2014, with considering macrofinancial linkages and identifying macrofinancial risks.
-This chapter examines the relevance, quality, and effectiveness of each of these two activities, and the efforts at integrating them.
+This section examines the relevance, quality and effectiveness of each of these two activities, and the efforts at integrating them.